HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 4. If you're using the MSVC compiler, enable the `/utf-8` setting.

 Doing steps 2,3,4 above should hopefully make the example above work correctly.

+## Exercise 6

+Skip this if you skipped the section above about non-English characters.

+Write a program that prints a non-English string.
+Compare how it works with and without the workaround provided in the previous section.

+Print the size of the string and confirm that it's larger than the number of characters that you see.
+Print the values of the individual `char`s by casting them to `int`, observe multiple integers per character.